Photos by Paul Baker, Stadium Journey

 As you might expect at a small gymnasium at an Ivy League school, the gameday atmosphere at Dartmouth has a very old-school feel to it.
 The pep band, cheerleaders and dance squad provide noise and entertainment throughout the game, and the arena’s DJ provides music during play breaks without being overly loud.

 Simple scoreboards on either end of the gym provide basic game information while the PA announcer keeps fans updated without being too intrusive or over the top.
-There is not a great turnout from the student body, and those student in attendance don’t make a lot of noise or add a lot of energy to the proceedings.
+There is not a great turnout from the student body, and those students in attendance don’t make a lot of noise or add a lot of energy to the proceedings.

 The fans at Leede Arena are supportive of the Big Green, but are not overly loud or enthusiastic.
 They will let their displeasure be known to the referees on occasion.
 The youth groups in attendance bring a certain energy to the gym.
 This is a place where you can feel very comfortable bringing the whole family.